 He looks briefly at the paper and sees that Ghada Al Rasheed has made it safely out of the country.
 It is uplifting news, and he makes a note to read about it on a foreign website.
 He forgets himself, smiling and nodding as he reads, as if he is alone at the table.

-When he looks up, he sees his new wife has caught his pleased expression.
+When he looks up, he sees his new wife has caught him smiling.

-‘What are your thoughts on this?’ she asks him.
+‘What are your thoughts on this?’ she asks him, tentatively.

 ‘What are yours?’ he responds.